 Sep 17, 2013|

-Patagonia.
-The word conjures up a sense of adventure and natural beauty.
-But if you’re short on vacation time, how can you pick and choose among all the amazing destinations in Patagonia?
+El Calafate Tours are some of the most popular tours we offer in Patagonia.
+El Calafate, Patagonia is a sense of adventure and natural beauty.
 Two of the highlights are Torres del Paine in Chilean Patagonia and El Calafate in Argentine Patagonia.
 These two are must-sees if you want to see jagged mountains and impressive glaciers and enjoy some scenic hiking.
-Read on to find out about our Torres del Paine and El Calafate tours, and how to combine these two spots into one itinerary.
+Read on to find out about our El Calafate tours, and how to combine El Calafate with Torres del Paine into one itinerary.

 Getting From Torres del Paine to El Calafate